MUCCHU/Portfolio/content/projects/KGPBookUps.md

 showInProjects: true
 ---

-Book lending platfrom where people can list books and other people can request to borrow the desired book.
+Book lending platform where people can list books and other people can request to borrow the desired book.